`fr

-@Since 1978, I have been creating ceramic art by pressing live flowering plants into
+@Since 1978, I have been creating ceramic art by pressing live flowering

 soft clay to leave a pattern, baking the clay, painting the impressions, and then baking